davidgranstrom/git-presentation/git.md

    * 9319ba3 Initial commit (2 days ago) <David Granström>
 ```

-If we check the file content we see that the line we added on the "experiment" branch has vanished
+...and if we check the file content we see that the line we added on the "experiment" branch has vanished

 ```
 $ cat README